 How many times have you heard, “Mom, I’m bored!” this summer?
 Me?
 I’ve probably only heard it twice but that is because this Mama got smart and made an “I’m bored” activity jar prior to school getting out.
 Don’t worry, it’s not too late, there’s still plenty of time to capture the summer spirit and give the kids the chance to spontaneously plan their own day’s activities.
 Here’s how:

 Start with a bucket, jar or Tubberware container of some sort that you don’t mind being decorated.
-We used one similar to this:
+We used one similar to the jar above.